 The last available option is PEX piping.
 PEX is a flexible pipe that can be snaked into the existing pipes.
 This allows the pipes within your walls to be repaired without extensive destruction.
 Ask Chambliss Plumbing for more information.

 No matter what method you choose, our team can handle it!
-Call The Plumbers at Chambliss Plumbing to set up your repiping today!
+Call The Plumbers at our Plumbing Company to set up your repiping today!
 Call